abestable/vthcalculator/README.md

-make derivative   # Derivative analysis for all devices (NMOS + PMOS) make derivative-nmos # Derivative analysis for NMOS only make derivative-pmos # Derivative analysis for PMOS only make english      # English version of all derivative plots
+make derivative   # Derivative analysis for all devices (NMOS + PMOS) make derivative-nmos # Derivative analysis for NMOS only make derivative-pmos # Derivative analysis for PMOS only make plots        # English version of all derivative plots

 # === UTILITY ===
 make quick-all    # Quick derivative analysis (uses existing data)